AtomicTessellator/fhi-vibes/docs/Tutorial/0_intro.md

 # Tutorial

-In this tutorial, we introduce some of the functionality of `FHI-vibes` with hands-on examples.

 !!! warning
+	All tutorials assume you have a background in (_ab initio_) vibrational modeling.
+The background theory is written down to establish a common notation and cannot replace professional training by any means.

+!!! warning
 	The settings used throughout the tutorials are chosen in order to allow for smooth calculations.
 They are _not_ sufficient for producing publication-ready scientific results.

-!!! info
+!!! warning
-	We assume that you are familiar with running *FHI-aims* calculations, and that you have [installed](../README.md#installation) and [configured](../README.md#configuration) `FHI-vibes` successfully.
+	We assume you have [installed](../README.md#installation) and [configured](../README.md#configuration) `FHI-vibes` successfully.

+In this tutorial, we introduce the functionality of `FHI-vibes` with hands-on examples.

 ### Outline

 The following tutorials are available: